 Musk, highly confident that Starship will reach orbit this year, also demonstrated a new video of Starship’s potential at the event.

-Late last year, Musk, in an email to SpaceX employees, asked them to work over the weekend on the Raptor engine as the company faces “genuine risk of bankruptcy” unless it speeds up the production.
+Late last year, Musk, in an email to SpaceX employees, asked them to work over the weekend on the Raptor engine as the company faces a “genuine risk of bankruptcy” unless it speeds up the production.

 “Unfortunately, the Raptor production crisis is much worse than it had seemed a few weeks ago,” Musk reportedly wrote.

 “As we have dug into the issues following the exiting of prior senior management, they have unfortunately turned out to be far more severe than was reported.
 There is no way to sugarcoat this.”

 Raptor’s engine is a critical component of Starship.

 The consequences for SpaceX if we can’t get enough reliable Raptors made is that we then can’t fly Starship, which means we then can’t fly Starlink Satellite V2 (Falcon has neither the volume nor the mass to orbit needed for satellite V2).
 Satellite V1 by itself is financially weak, whereas V2 is strong, – Musk said.